Pasquale Conte

-Pasquale "Patsy" Conte (born March 12, 1925) was an American mobster who became a caporegime with the Gambino crime family.
+Pasquale "Patsy" Conte (March 12, 1925 – December 27, 2017) was an Italian-born American mobster who became a caporegime with the Gambino crime family of New York City.
 He also owned several Key Food supermarkets.

-Early Life
+Early life

 Born in Sicily, Conte was a resident of Roslyn, New York.
-Conte was a New York City businessman/capo in the Gambino crime family area.
+He was a businessman/capo in the Gambino crime family area in the City.
 Conte had 23.9 percent stake in Tapps Supermarkets, described as a "family-owned" business.
 Conte's son Pasquale Jr. is Tapps' vice president and treasurer.